Mudiyanaya Puthran

 Mudiyanaya Puthran is a 1961 Indian Malayalam-language film, directed by Ramu Kariat.
 It stars Sathyan, Ambika Sukumaran, Kottayam Chellappan, P. J. Antony, J. A. R. Anand, Miss Kumari, Adoor Bhavani, Kedamangalam Ali, P. A. Thomas, Kambisseri Karunakaran, Thoppil Krishna Pillai and Adoor Bhasi.

 The film was an adaptation of the popular stage play written by Thoppil Bhasi in 1957.
 The film was shot at Vijaya and Vauhini Studios.
-It is one of the best social movies in Malayalam, which told boldly the real life struggles of workers, projected social evils like untouchability etc. It won the National Film Award for Best Feature Film in Malayalam.
+It is one of the best social movies in Malayalam, which boldly told the real-life struggles of workers, projected social evils like untouchability, etc. It won the National Film Award for Best Feature Film in Malayalam.